-For many adults and children with attention deficit disorder (ADD ADHD), the thought of falling asleep easily, staying asleep through the night, and then waking up easily —- and refreshed -- seems but a dream.
+For many adults and children with attention deficit disorder, the thought of falling asleep easily, staying asleep through the night, and then waking up easily — and refreshed — seems but a dream.

 ADHD adults know that their sleep can be disturbed by mental and physical restlessness, and that it can impact a person's ADHD treatment.
 But, as with most of our knowledge about adult ADHD, we're only beginning to understand a stronger ADHD-sleep link, resulting in difficulties falling asleep, staying asleep, and waking up.

 Sleep disturbances caused by ADHD have been overlooked for a number of reasons.
 Sleep problems did not fit neatly into the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) requirement that all ADHD symptoms must be present by age 7.
 Sleep disturbances associated with ADHD generally appear later in life, at around age 12 ½, on average.
 Consequently, the arbitrary age cutoff has prevented recognition of sleep disturbances in ADHD until recently, when studies of adults have become more common.
 Just as ADHD does not go away at adolescence, it does not go away at night either.
 It continues to impair life functioning 24 hours a day.

 In early attempts to define the syndrome, sleep disturbances were briefly considered a criterion for ADHD, but were dropped from the symptoms list because evidence of them was thought to be too nonspecific.
 As research has expanded to include adults with ADHD, the causes and effects of sleeping disturbances have become clearer.